 - To anyone who wants to access his music from everywhere, regardless of the operating system.

 - To anyone who wants their own personal music cloud.

 - In cafes / bars, for example, or radio stations that want to play music from playlists, or even display music videos and album covers on a screen.

 At what point of development is it?

-At this time the Parrot Tunes, is in alpha version.
-Soon it will go into beta.
-Most of its key features are working, but it still needs work on the look and feel that needs to be added.
+At this time the Parrot Tunes, is in beta version.
+All of its key features are working, but it still needs work on the interface and fix some bugs.

 What features does the app have?